sahil280114/serverless-template-stableLM/README.md

-# My Potassium App
+# StableLM template for Banana
-This is a Potassium HTTP server, created with `banana init` CLI
+This is a Potassium HTTP server, created with `banana init` CLI which runs the stableLM language model on banana serverless gpus.

 ### Testing
 Start a local dev server with `banana dev`